egenn/pdsr/_book/79-BaseGraphics.md

 PRE.fansi SPAN {padding-top: .25em; padding-bottom: .25em};
 </STYLE>

 R has powerful graphical capabilities built in to the core language.
-This chapter is an introduction to what is known as base graphics which is provided by the **graphics** builtin package.
+This chapter is an introduction to what is known as base graphics which is provided by the **graphics** built-in package.
 Their defaults produce minimalist plots, but they can be customized extensively.
 In this chapter we shall begin with default plots and demonstrate some of the more common/useful ways to customize them.

 | Plot type     | Command                  |
 |--------------:|:-------------------------|